2010 Florida gubernatorial election: Republican

-Just before the deadline, Rick Scott jumped into the primary fight.
-Scott started dumping millions of his own personal fortune into the race.
-The race quickly became one of the most expensive and "nasty" primary campaigns in recent Florida history.
-Scott and McCollum lashed out with very negative attacks against each other.
-Scott ran as a political "outsider", and led some early polls, but McCollum re-took the lead in polls just before primary day.
-Scott benefited in the absentee voting, while McCollum expected to make up the difference based on turnout.
+Scott led some early polls, but McCollum re-took the lead in polls just before primary day.
+Scott benefited in absentee voting, while McCollum expected to make up the difference based on turnout.
 On primary day, Scott won the nomination with just over 46% of the vote.
 The dejected McCollum team reluctantly conceded after midnight.
+Scott's victory exposed rifts within the Republican Party between establishment conservatives and the insurgent Tea Party movement.
+The primary left Scott with high unfavorable ratings and a reputation for aggressive, negative campaigning, but it also gave him name recognition, media dominance, and momentum heading into the general election.